 During your visit, you’ll quickly learn that Porto is renowned for its port wine.
-But did you know the city was once called Portucale?
-And that the country’s name derives from this?
-I didn’t know this before my first visit to Porto.
-This port city northwest of Lisbon is Portugal’s second-largest city.
+But did you know the city was once called Portucale, and that Portugal’s name derives from this?
+I didn’t know that before my first visit.

 Are you planning to explore the city during your visit to Porto by booking a port wine tour?
 While I’m not a wine enthusiast, it’s certainly a perfect way to discover Porto’s background.
 Wander through one of the prestigious wine cellars in Gaia and immerse yourself in the rich history.